PMP Guide — Empowering Project Managers

 Retrospectives and Continuous Improvement in Agile

 Retrospectives represent one of the most powerful yet underutilized practices in agile project management.
-For the PMP exam, understanding how to facilitate effective retrospectives and drive continuous improvement demonstrates your grasp of the People domain (33% of exam questions) and the Process domain's iterative delivery aspects.
+For the PMP exam, understanding how to facilitate effective retrospectives and drive continuous improvement demonstrates your grasp of the People domain (33% of exam questions) and the Process domain (41% of exam questions).
 Under the 2026 ECO and PMBOK 8th Edition's principles-based approach, retrospectives directly support the Continuous Learning principle and the Team Performance Domain.

 The exam's approximately 60% agile/hybrid approach weighting means you'll encounter multiple questions about when to conduct retrospectives, how to make them actionable, and how they differ from lessons learned sessions in predictive environments.
 More importantly, scenario-based questions will test your ability to recognize when teams are performing ineffective retrospectives and what interventions can improve them.